angelleye/paypal-wp-button-manager/README.txt

 * Sandbox credentials can be obtained by viewing the sandbox account profile within your PayPal developer account, or by signing in with a sandbox account here:  https://www.paypal.com/us/cgi-bin/webscr?cmd=_get-api-signature&generic-flow=true

 == Changelog ==

+= 1.0.1 - 06.01.2015 =
+* Fix - Removes PHP short tag to resolve an error when activating on servers that do not have short tags enabled.

 = 1.0.0 - 06.01.2015 =
 * Feature - Adds option to include a notify URL (used for IPN) with created buttons.